AmmarAlsharif/Doubly-LinkedList/README.md

 # Doubly-LinkedList
-Doubly linkedlist is a data structure like linkedlist but each node has two pointers, one references to the previous node and the another references to the next node.
+In computer science, a doubly linked list is a linked data structure that consists of a set of sequentially linked records called nodes.
+Each node contains three fields: two link fields (references to the previous and to the next node in the sequence of nodes) and one data field.
+The beginning and ending nodes' previous and next links, respectively, point to some kind of terminator, typically a sentinel node or null, to facilitate traversal of the list.
-This project is an implementation of the Doubly Linkedlist.
+This project is an implementation of this Doubly Linked List.